zenml-io/zenml/docs/book/resources/global-config.md

 stores all the artifacts generated by Pipeline runs in the designated local directory.

-3. The `profiles` directory is used as a default root path location where ZenML stores information about the Stacks, Stack Components, custom Stack Component flavors etc. that are configured under each Profile.
-Every Profile will have its own subdirectory here, unless the Profile is explicitly created with a custom configuration path.
-(See the `zenml profile` command and the section on [ZenML Profiles](../developer-guide/stacks-profiles-repositories/profile.md) for more information about Profiles.)
+3. The `zenml.db` file is the default SQLite database where ZenML stores all information about the Stacks, Stack Components, custom Stack Component flavors etc.

 In addition to the above, you may also find the following files and folders under the _Global Config Directory_, depending on what you do with ZenML: